Sonic Youth: Early releases: 1982–1985

-Closing a second European tour in late 1983, Sonic Youth's disastrous London debut saw the band's equipment malfunction and Moore destroying it onstage in frustration.
-When they returned to New York they were so popular that they were able to book local gigs regularly.
-The following year, Moore and Gordon were married, and Sonic Youth recorded Bad Moon Rising, a self-described "Americana" album that served as a reaction to the state of the nation at the time.
+Closing a second European tour in late 1983, Sonic Youth's disastrous London debut saw the band's equipment malfunctioning and Moore destroying it onstage in frustration.
+When they returned to New York, they were so popular that they were now able to book local gigs regularly.
+The following year, Moore and Gordon married, and Sonic Youth recorded Bad Moon Rising, a self-described "Americana" album that served as a reaction to the state of the nation at the time.
 The album, recorded by Martin Bisi, was built around transitional pieces that Moore and Ranaldo had come up with in order to take up time onstage during tuning breaks; as a result, there are almost no gaps between the songs on the records.
-Bad Moon Rising featured an appearance by Lydia Lunch in "Death Valley '69", which was inspired by the Charles Manson Family murders.
+Bad Moon Rising featured an appearance by Lydia Lunch on "Death Valley '69", which was inspired by the Manson Family.

 Due to a falling-out with Branca over disputed royalty payments from their Neutral releases, Sonic Youth signed with Homestead Records in the US and Blast First in the UK (which founder Paul Smith created simply so he could distribute the band's records in Europe).
-While the New York press ignored Bad Moon Rising upon its 1985 release, now viewing the band as too arty and pretentious, Sonic Youth gained critical acclaim in the United Kingdom, where the new album sold 5,000 copies.
+While the New York press ignored Bad Moon Rising upon its 1985 release, now viewing the band as too arty and pretentious, they gained critical acclaim in the United Kingdom, where the new album sold 5,000 copies.

-Claiming he was bored with playing Bad Moon Rising live in its entirety for over a year, Bert quit the group and was replaced by Steve Shelley, formerly of the punk group the Crucifucks.
+Claiming he was bored with playing Bad Moon Rising live in its entirety for over a year, Bert quit the group and was replaced by Steve Shelley, formerly of the Lansing, Michigan, hardcore punk group the Crucifucks.
 Sonic Youth was so impressed with Shelley's drumming after seeing him play live that they hired him without an audition.
 Bert and Shelley both appeared in the music video for "Death Valley '69", as Bert had performed the drums on the song, but Shelley was the group's drummer when the video was filmed.